SynapseWeb/PyReconstruct/readme.md

 2. Clone the respository: `git clone https://www.github.com/SynapseWeb/PyReconstruct /destination/path/to/a/new/local/repo`

-<a id="org48f17b3"></a>
+<a id="org837d1e5"></a>

-## Installing dependencies
+## Launching PyReconstruct the first time

-PyReconstruct depends (hence, "dependencies") on a host of other Python packages that must be downloaded in order to run the program.
-For Windows users, we have automated this process.
+PyReconstruct depends (hence, "dependencies") on other Python packages to run.
+These packages can be downloaded manually if you prefer managing them yourself or can be checked for and installed if necessary through automated scripts.

-### Automated installation (Windows)
+### Automated installation

-If you don't want to hassle with installing dependencies manually, we have written a convenience script that does this for you.
+If you don't want to hassle with installing dependencies manually, we have written convenience scripts that do this for you before launching PyReconstruct.

-This script will download and save dependencies in an `env` directory in the root of the repository.
-It will not save files anywhere else on your machine.

-1. Open the PyReconstruct repository through Windows Explorer.
+1. Open the PyReconstruct repository.
 (This is the location you entered for *local path* when cloning the repository.
-If you don't remember where this is, in the GitHub Desktop app, there is a "Show in Explorer" button in the middle of the window.)
+If you don't remember where this is, in the GitHub Desktop app, click on the `Show in Explorer` button in the middle of the window.)
-2. Open the `windows` subdirectory.
+2. Open the `launch` subdirectory.
-3. Double-click on `install.bat`.
+3. Double-click on your operating system's launch script (e.g., `windows_run.bat` or `mac_run.app`).
-4. A console window will open and downloading will start automatically.
+4. A console window will open and installation will be begin if necessary.
 5. Wait until dependencies have been installed.
 (This might take several minutes.)
-6. After installation, click any key to exit the console.
+6. After installation, PyReconstruct will be opened.
+7. Any time you'd like to run PyReconstruct, you can reopen the launch script.
+(If changes have been made to the dependencies, they will be automatically downloaded before the application is opened.)
+8. Make a shortcut of the launch file and place it anywhere on your computer you'd like.
+(Note: Only move the shortcut and not the launch script itself.)

 ### Manual installation

-Dependencies needed to run pyReconstruct can be found in this repo (`/src/requirements.txt`) and can be installed via PIP: `pip install -r src/requirements.txt`
+Dependencies needed to run pyReconstruct can be found at `src/requirements.txt`.
+You can install dependencies via PIP: `pip install -r src/requirements.txt`

-Using virtual environments such as Python's built-in *venv* module is an excellent way of managing dependencies needed to run PyReconstruct.
+Virtual environments like Python's built-in *venv* module are an excellent way of managing dependencies needed to run PyReconstruct.
 Here is an example of installing dependencies in a newly created virtual environment on Linux and Mac machines:

-1. Change current working directory to your local copy of this repo: `cd /path/to/local/repo`
+1. Change the current working directory to your local copy of this repo: `cd /path/to/local/repo`
 2. Create a virtual environment (for this example, we will call it `env`): `python -m venv env`
 3. Activate the virtual environment: `source env/bin/activate`
 4. Install dependencies: `pip install -r src/requirements.txt`

+The instructions above can be tailored to your own purposes.
+You do you.

+Launch the application by running the following: `python src/pyReconstruct.py`

-<a id="org72a1847"></a>
+<a id="orgc95291f"></a>

 ## Updating